 Catalyst Specialized Training – yep, i’m going to pump up my gym.
 But honestly, they are a huge part of my life here.
 I randomly found them because of my office location and they are true friends now.
 Great trainers, great support team, just good all around people

-Ark & Anchor Espresso Bar – my favourite coffee spot on the run, I always enjoy visiting with Patrick & Yigi, over a latte, and it is my go to for client meetings, easy to get to and lots of room with 2 floors
+Ark & Anchor Espresso Bar – my favourite coffee spot on the run in the central/west, I always enjoy visiting with Patrick & Yigi, over a latte, and it is my go to for client meetings, easy to get to and lots of room with 2 floors

 Of all the things going on Hamilton these days – what are you most excited about?